The street-legal COPO Chevrolet Camaro that never was: Only two 2017 Track Day Performance Camaros were built

 Stevens is in possession of the only known set of marketing materials for the Track Day Performance Camaro’s (Stevens made a copy for Osenbaugh), and the materials say that PDR was to be available.
 Neither car 001A or 001B has a PDR.

-Rich Rinke told Osenbaugh the COPO center didn’t have the room and time for the cars to sit and wait tor parts.
+Rich Rinke told Osenbaugh the COPO center didn’t have the room and time for the cars to sit and wait for parts.

 2017 Track Day Performance Camaro–Photo credit: Josh Welton